lukejianu/toy-rust-os/README.md

 # Toy Rust OS
-This repository is an in-progress attempt of systematically designing and implementing a small operating system using the Rust programming language.
+This repository is an in-progress attempt of systematically designing and implementing a toy operating system using the Rust programming language.

 We've extensively documented this project, including the motivations, necessary background information, component and project specifications, and much more.